rajendradanve/connectfour/README.md

     ## As a Adult, I want
         * Some brain trigger while relaxing
-        * Able to play without much other distractions
+        * Able to play without much other distractions (advertisement)
-        *
+        * Able to play with friend or kids

+    #   Design Choice